Smooth perturbations of the functional calculus and applications to Riemannian geometry on spaces of metrics: Preliminaries

 \subsection{Convenient calculus}

 We will make essential use of convenient calculus as developed in \cite{FK88} and \cite{KM97}.
-A locally convex vector space $E$ is called {\sl convenient} if each Mackey Cauchy sequence has a limit; equivalently, if for each smooth curve $c\colon\mathbb R\to E$ the Riemann integral $\int_0^1 c(t)\, dt$ converges.
-This property and those mentioned below depend only on the system of bounded sets in $E$.
+A locally convex vector space $X$ is called {\sl convenient} if each Mackey Cauchy sequence has a limit; equivalently, if for each smooth curve $c\colon\mathbb R\to X$ the Riemann integral $\int_0^1 c(t)\, dt$ converges.
+This property and those mentioned below depend only on the system of bounded sets in $X$.
 Every Banach and Fr\'echet space is convenient.
-Moreover, by \cite[Theorem~2.15]{KM97} the following constructions preserve convenient vector spaces: limits, direct sums, and strict inductive limits of closed embeddings; this is needed in \autoref{lem:holomorphic}.
+Moreover, by \cite[Theorem~2.15]{KM97} the following constructions preserve convenient vector spaces: limits, direct sums, and strict inductive limits of closed embeddings; this is needed in \cref{lem:holomorphic}.
 Mappings between convenient vector spaces are called smooth if they map smooth curves to smooth curves.
 A smooth mapping is real analytic if it is real analytic along each affine line.
-A mapping is holomorphic if it is holomorphic along each holomorphic map from the unit disk in $\mathbb C$ to $E$, or even along each affine complex line.
+A mapping is holomorphic if it is holomorphic along each holomorphic map from the unit disk in $\mathbb C$ to $X$, or even along each affine complex line.

 We will make essential use of the following properties \cite{KM97}. \begin{enumerate} \item Smooth (or real analytic or holomorphic) curves can be recognized if they remain so after applying each bounded linear functional in a subset of the dual which is large enough to recognize bounded subsets. \item Convenient smoothness coincides with all other notions of $C^\infty$ up to Fr\'echet spaces.
-Moreover, convenient real analyticity and holomorphicity coincides with all other notions of $C^\om$ and $\mathcal H^\infty$ up to Banach spaces. \item If $E$ and $F$ are convenient, then the space $L(E,F)$ of bounded linear operators between $E$ and $F$ is convenient.
-Moreover, the following uniform boundedness theorem hold true: an $L(E,F)$-valued map is smooth if and only if all its evaluations against $e \in E$ are smooth.
-Similar statements hold with smooth replaced by real analytic or holomorphic.
+Moreover, convenient real analyticity and holomorphicity coincides with all other notions of $C^\om$ and $\mathcal H^\infty$ up to Banach spaces. \item If $X$ and $Y$ are convenient, then the space $L(X,Y)$ of bounded linear operators between $X$ and $Y$ is convenient.
+Moreover, the following uniform boundedness theorem hold true: an $L(X,Y)$-valued map is smooth if and only if all its evaluations against $x \in X$ are smooth.
+Similar statements hold with smooth replaced by real analytic; this is called real analytic uniform boundedness theorem~ \cite[Theorem~11.14]{KM97}.
 This follows from \ref{sec:convenient:a} and the classical linear uniform boundedness theorem. \end{enumerate}